Analytical Methods in Physics: Linear Partial Differential Equations (PDEs)

 \subsubsection{Spacetime metric, uniqueness of Minkowski wave solutions}

 {\bf Spacetime Metric} \qquad In Cartesian coordinates $(t,\vec{x})$, it is possible associate a metric to flat spacetime as follows

 where $c$ is the speed of light in vacuum; $\mu \in \{ 0,1,2,\dots,D \}$; and $D$ is still the dimension of space.\footnote{In this section it is important to distinguish Greek $\{ \mu,\nu, \dots \}$ and Latin/English alphabets $\{ a,b,i,j,\dots \}$.
 The former run over $0$ through $D$, where the $0$th index refers to time and the 1st through $D$th to space.
 The latter run from $1$ through $D$, and are thus strictly ``spatial" indices.
-Also, be aware that the opposite sign convention, $\dd s^2 = - \dd t^2 + \dd\vec{x}\cdot\dd\vec{x}$, is commonly used too.} We also have defined the flat (Minkowski) spacetime metric
+Also, be aware that the opposite sign convention, $\dd s^2 = - \dd t^2 + \dd\vec{x}\cdot\dd\vec{x}$, is commonly used too.
+For most physical applications both sign conventions are valid; see, however, \cite{Carlip:1988gw}.} We also have defined the flat (Minkowski) spacetime metric

 The generalization of eq. \eqref{MinkowskiMetric} to curved spacetime is

 It is common to use the symbol $\Box$, especially in curved spacetime, to denote the spacetime-Laplacian:

 where $\sqrt{|g|}$ is now the square root of the absolute value of the determinant of the metric $g_{\mu\nu}$.
 In Minkowski spacetime of eq. \eqref{MinkowskiMetric}, we have $\sqrt{|g|}=1$, $\eta^{\mu\nu} = \eta_{\mu\nu}$, and